-Haulier (driver) - responsible for making sure all birds are fit to travel and for the welfare of birds from the time they are placed into the transport modules/crates until they are unloaded from the modules/crates at the abattoir.
+Haulier (driver) - responsible for making sure all birds are fit to travel and for the welfare of birds from the time they are placed into the transport modules/crates until they are unloaded from the modules/crates at the slaughter facility.

-T 1.1 The producer/farm manager must ensure that only RSPCA Assured approved catching teams are used for catching laying hens at depopulation.
+T 1.1 The producer/farm manager must ensure that only catching teams who have been approved by the certification scheme that is assessing against these standards are used for catching laying hens at depopulation.